LEARNING

 The apprenticeship contract: a real employment contract

-The apprentice is an employee subject to the rules of the company that hires him.
-He/she receives a salary throughout his/her training and, like all employees, benefits from 5 weeks of paid vacation per year (unless otherwise provided for by the company’s collective agreement).
-During the training period, the tutoring of the apprentice is ensured jointly by the apprenticeship master in the company and by the school tutor at the ECE.
+The apprentice is an employee subject to the rules of the company that hires them.
+They receive a salary throughout their training and, like all employees, benefit from 5 weeks of paid vacation per year (unless otherwise stipulated in the company’s collective agreement).
+During the training period, the apprentice will be tutored by both the company’s apprenticeship supervisor and ECE’s school tutor.

 The search for an apprenticeship contract